 Apart from the beauty that this little village has to offer, its relaxed atmosphere and the traditional environment of any Greek town, Pyrgos has also gained a well-deserved fame for its unique way to celebrate Good Friday.
 On this night, the village displays one of the most impressive traditions you could find in Greece on that special day.

 Easter traditions in Pyrgos

 People come from all over the island, many visitors carry impressive photo equipment, most villagers climb up the roads of the village to reach one of the churches on top of the hill while some others sit in open tavernas or gather in the main square waiting for the ceremony to begin.

-After the deposition of the Cross, starts the funereal procession of Jesus Christ at the footpaths of the village, just a few moments before, dozens of boys have gone around the village, carrying torch lighters to lighten up hundreds of aluminum cans placed in every house, roof top, church and path, as well as on the Venetian castle.
+After the deposition of the Cross, starts the funeral procession of Jesus Christ at the footpaths of the village, just a few moments before, dozens of boys have gone around the village, carrying torch lighters to lighten up hundreds of aluminum cans placed in every house, rooftop, church, and path, as well as on the Venetian castle.

 The atmosphere is magical.
 It is a thrilling experience to see the village glowing from the distance, with flickering flames giving light to the night.

 The village glows as the procession of the body of Jesus (the Epitaph) begins, with thousands of people follow behind, holding candles and paper lanterns.
 Locals admit that this ceremony is not so much connected to religious beliefs, but it’s a tradition loved and long-awaited because of its beauty.

 If you happen to be in Santorini during the Greek Easter, you can miss fireworks on Saturday night, you could even miss the tradition of a delicious roasted lamb on the spit on Easter Sunday.
 Yet, a visit to Pyrgos on Good Friday night is an experience you should not miss.